Characterizing User Archetypes and Discussions on Scored.co: Experiments

 \subsubsection{Archetypes Transitions}

 In this section, we aim to explore the temporal dimension of user interactions within the Scored.co community and understand whether significant transitions exist between the identified archetypes.
-By analyzing these transitions, we can gain insights into how user behaviors evolve over time.
 This analysis not only helps in understanding the fluidity of user roles but also potentially provides valuable information for targeted interventions and community management.

 In order to carry out this analysis, we propose the following methodology.
 Given the imbalanced class sizes (see Table~\ref{table:reddit_archetypes}) throughout the observation periods, we employ a null model to test the transition probabilities between archetypes.
 This null model computes the expected transition probabilities on a copy of our dataset where archetype labels are shuffled.
 The detailed steps are as follows: